 – The age of the injured party at the time of the accident;

 – The victim’s income and the amount the victim spent on supporting his family;

 – The amount he/she spent on the medical reports and treatment;

 – The limit of harm inflicted on the aggrieved person;

 Before awarding damages to the victim, the judge will take these above factors into consideration and the amount to be paid is at the discretion of the judge.
 However, in order to claim compensation by a victim, a fault needs to be established.
-Tortious liability consists of three basic elements which include fault, damage and a causal link.
+Tortious liability consists of three basic elements which include fault, damage, and a causal link.
 Events caused by itself is not enough to create legal liability.
 And proving a fault and damages existed will often be held to entail a presumption of causation link which may be rebutted upon the intervention of a foreign element.
 Another procedure of establishing causation is through ‘’but-for’’ test which inquires ‘But for the defendant’s act’’, would the harm have occurred’?
 It asks was it ‘necessary’ for the defendant’s act to have occurred for the harm to have occurred.
-The presumption may be rebutted through the intervention of a foreign element, for example a third party’s act, or a victim contribution.
+The presumption may be rebutted through the intervention of a foreign element, for example, a third party’s act, or a victim contribution.

-The concepts like negligence, duty of care and factual causation do not exist in the laws of Dubai.
+The concepts like negligence, the duty of care and factual causation do not exist in the laws of Dubai.
 Nonetheless, they exist in principle and are enforced regularly by the courts.
 One has to go through the complex court proceedings so as to claim compensation—which of course is based solely at the court’s discretion.